Lease purchase is one finance option with low monthly payments that helps you plan the costs of your car or van ownership.

 However, the difference with a PCP deal is when the term ends.
 While you do still make monthly repayments, you don’t have to pay to own the car outright at the end of the agreement.

 You have a choice between making the lump sum payment to own the car, part exchanging the car or simply handing it back.

 PCH is another form of personal leasing, which works like a car rental over a longer period of time.
 You pay an initial amount (again, if you want to) and monthly instalments to lease the car for an agreed amount of time.

 When the contract comes to an end, you can either hand the car back or lease another car.

 A personal loan is where you borrow an amount of money from a lender (usually a bank or building society) and pay it back over a fixed amount of time along with interest.

-Lease purchase works on lower monthly payments, because a percentage of the money that you’re borrowing is deferred until the end of the term.
+Lease purchase works on lower monthly payments because a percentage of your borrowing money is deferred until the end of the term.

 That deferred payment is calculated on the estimated future resale value of the car (often known as the Guaranteed Minimum Future Value).

 The monthly payments are calculated by estimating the car’s depreciation while using it and adding on the interest.

 Depreciation is the decrease in the car’s value due to age and use and is the sales price from when you first got the car minus the Guaranteed Minimum Future Value.